 Here are some other important points in using the recursive-do notation:

-- It is enabled with the extension RecursiveDo (page 233), or the LANGUAGE RecursiveDo pragma.
-(The same extension enables both mdo-notation, and the use of rec blocks inside do expressions.) - rec blocks can also be used inside mdo-expressions, which will be treated as a single statement.
-However, it is good style to either use mdo or rec blocks in a single expression.
+• It is enabled with the extension RecursiveDo (page 233), or the LANGUAGE RecursiveDo pragma.
+(The same extension enables both mdo-notation, and the use of rec blocks inside do expressions.)

 6.2.
 Syntax 235